ozoneplatform/ozp-webtop/README.md

 * HTML style - use 2 space indentation
 * Try to keep lines to 80 characters whenever possible

+### Responsive Design
+Currently, Webtop is semi-responsive, supporting devices >= 768px ('small' devices, as defined by Bootstrap).

 ## Production Deployment
 To run the production version of Webtop (files minified, concatenated, etc):